taehun-kmu/FMCL-Docker/doc/supported-tags.md

 A full list of tags that are supported with CUDA, cuDNN, and security updates.

+**CUDA Container Support Policy**

+CUDA image container tags have a lifetime.
+The tags will be deleted Six Months after the last supported "Tesla Recommended Driver" has gone end-of-life OR a newer update release has been made for the same CUDA version.

+Please see [CUDA Container Support Policy](https://gitlab.com/nvidia/container-images/cuda/-/blob/master/doc/support-policy.md) for more information.

+Breaking changes are announced on [Gitlab Issue #209](https://gitlab.com/nvidia/container-images/cuda/-/issues/209).
 > :information_source: Repos:<br>
 > _nvcr.io/nvidia/cuda_<br>
 > _docker.io/nvidia/cuda_